-South African journalist, currently in Phnom Penh, Cambodia, where I have spent a decade reporting for TV, radio, print and wire services in the US, UK, Germany and Australia.
+South African journalist, currently in Hungary.
+Recently left Cambodia after a decade spent there reporting for TV, radio, print and wire services in the US, UK, Germany and Australia.
 In 2015, my acclaimed book on the causes and consequences of Pol Pot's Khmer Rouge rule (1975-79) was published.
 The book's title is "When Clouds Fell from the Sky: A Disappearance, A Daughter's Search and Cambodia's First War Criminal".

 BBC Outlook programme: "78-year-old Cambodian rice farmer Uch Sorn is one of just a handful of survivors of the notorious Khmer Rouge prison camp known as M-13.
 Hundreds - perhaps thousands - died in the camp in the 1970s.
 Forty years after his release, Uch Sorn took our reporter Robert Carmichael back to the site of M-13."

 Feature for IRIN on the opening of hearings into the crime of genocide at the Khmer Rouge tribunal in Phnom Penh, Cambodia.